KaiLamNYC/login-system/README.md

 - **Confirm Password:** One more issue that can be resolved is the confirm password field validation using zod refine method to make sure the passwords are actually the same.
 - **User Model:** The User model has an onboarding boolean value that can be toggled to true after completing the onboarding process in the real application.
 - **Middleware:** Routes are protexted by Next.js Middleware

+## Things I Learned

+- **User Authentication** While I've used NextAuth in previous full-stack projects, this assignment allowed me to dive deeper into its capabilities.
+I explored various options NextAuth provides and gained a better understanding of how to handle the User Authentication Flow, especially when it comes to logging in with credentials, a feature I hadn't used extensively before.
+This experience expanded my knowledge of user authentication and security practices in web development.